 Bottlenecking is only recorded on Required fields that are causing users to leave the form before submitting.
 In the example below, my report is showing the Form Field titled "Best time to contact you" has a high Bottlenecking rate.
 If I notice my Abandonment Rates are high, then I might attribute this to the Bottlenecked Field and make adjustments to improve both the Abandonment and Bottleneck Rates.

-Bottleneck Analytic Data is currently only accessible as part of the Conversion Kit Add-on on Accounts at the Silver plan or higher.
+Bottleneck Analytic Data is currently only accessible as part of the Conversion Kit Add-on on Accounts at the Starter plan or higher.